 Lots of Snow Means Big Rapids!

 The river is a great place for summer memories to be created with both family and friends.
 The more water we have, the longer our rafting season and more intense rapids we have.
 The rivers we raft on and many located throughout Colorado are natural, meaning they are not controlled by a dam.
 As a result, this natural environment is all dependent on water levels.
 Well where does the water come from if not a dam?
-From all the snow we ski on during the winter!water levels
+From all the snow we ski on during the winter!

 When the winter season comes to an end and the snow starts to melt, it comes rushing down the mountains into high alpine lakes that get funneled into various rivers.
 Eventually, that water gets to us on the Arkansas, Colorado, and Clear Creek Rivers.
 The more snow we receive through the winter allows for a dense snowpack.
 The dense the snowpack the longer it takes to melt, meaning there is a greater supply for water later on in the season.